Expand alternative mental health approaches to increase opportunities for students to optimize their wellbeing

 Updates

-• The Winter at Bath programme has been extended until the end of January to the Inter Semester Break.
-Existing University and SU activities were promoted under the Winter at Bath umbrella with a few added extra events.
+- In Collaboration with Student Support we Extended the Winter at Bath Programme until the end of January into the Inter Semester Break.
+Existing University and SU activities were promoted under the Winter at Bath umbrella with added extra events and activities both on an off campus.
 This was done aiming to enhance (in particular international) student experience and wellbeing during the holiday period where loneliness and homesickness is more common.
-The updated timetable can be found at: Winter at the University of Bath.

-• The SU has introduced its first ever Inter Semester SU Bath and Beyond Trip to Lacock targeting International students who are in bath during the break.
-If you are interested more information can be found here: SU Trips: Lacock Village, Cloisters and Museum.
+- The SU introduced its first ever Inter Semester SU Bath and Beyond Trip to Lacock targeted at Postgraduate and International students staying in Bath during the break.
+SU Trips: Lacock Village, Cloisters and Museum.